 - Accounting 128 credits:

-- All accounting majors are required to pass a standardized departmental accounting achievement exam during their final semester.
+All accounting majors are required to pass a standardized comprehensive accounting exit exam during their final semester which is offered as the ACCT 449 final exam for those students enrolled in the course.
+For students in the 128 hour track who choose not to enroll in ACCT 449, the exit exam will be taken as a separate major requirement for graduation.
 Students who fail will be required to retake the exam.
 The Accounting Department may also require a student to complete a comprehensive project for those areas in which they tested unsatisfactorily.

-The following courses, when scheduled as W courses, count toward the Writing Requirement: ACCT 440 and 442.
+The following courses, when scheduled as W courses, count toward the Writing Requirement: ACCT 440,442, 449.

 A minor in the Department of Accounting consists of ACCT 110, 130, or 223, and three courses selected from the following: ACCT 225, 320, 344, 345, 441.